 Compliance with Grant Requirements

-Discuss your compliance with the workplan, schedule, and terms and conditions under the current/most recent grant(s) (no more than three), and discuss your history of timely and acceptable quarterly performance and grant deliverables, as well as ongoing ACRES reporting.
+Discuss your compliance with the workplan, schedule, and terms and conditions under the current/most recent grant(s) (no more than three) and discuss your history of timely and acceptable quarterly performance and grant deliverables, as well as ongoing ACRES reporting.
 Include whether you have made and have reported on, or are making and reporting on, progress towards achieving the expected results of the grant in a timely manner.
 If not, discuss what corrective measures you took, or are taking, and how the corrective measures were effective, documented, and communicated.

 For all open EPA Brownfields Grants, indicate the grant period (start and end date), if there are funds remaining, and the plan to expend the funds by the end of the Period of performance as defined in 2 CFR § 200.1.

 For all closed EPA Brownfields Grants, indicate if there were funds remaining when the grant closed, the amount of remaining funds, and a brief explanation of why the funds were not expended.
+Note that if the applicant closed out a Revolving Loan Fund cooperative agreement in accordance with the FY23 RLF Policy Memo, EPA will not penalize the applicant for this action.

 – OR –